 Superintelligence is technology's hypothetical ability to perform highly advanced cognitive functions and develop reasoning skills that would surpass those of humans.

 Entrepreneur Richard Branson, former US president Barack Obama's national security adviser Susan Rice, conservative media personality Glenn Beck and actor Joseph Gordon-Levitt were among those to sign the petition.
+Britain's Prince Harry, Apple co-founder Steve Wozniak and conservative activist Steve Bannon also joined.

 Future of Life’s advertising campaign comes at a time when polls show an increase in anxiety in the US when it comes to the topic of AI.
+The fears are rooted in issues such as the threat of job displacements, as well as concerns about AI tools falling into the wrong hands.

 In recent months, there has been a bipartisan push to increase regulatory oversight of AI.

-Last Wednesday, Hollywood star Gordon-Levitt, alongside Democratic and Republican members of Congress, appeared in Washington to speak on the repeal of Section 230, which legally distances social media companies from the content posted by their users.
+Last Wednesday, Gordon-Levitt, alongside Democratic and Republican members of Congress, appeared in Washington to speak on the repeal of Section 230, which legally distances social media companies from the content posted by their users.

 “These amoral companies keep allowing these awful things to happen on their platform and they won't do anything about it because they always prioritise profits over the public good, even when it comes to kids,” Gordon-Levitt said.

+Organisers behind Future of Life Institute's campaign, however, insist their vision is not anti-technology.
 “It’s pro-human,” the organisation said.
 “We believe in progress and innovation, just not at the expense of our dignity, our communities, or our families.”